Suspect fled, jumped from Catawba River bridge before capture: Sheriff

 Queen City News is tracking CRIME in your area 🚨 >> Latest stories here

-Worthy faces several charges, including: failure to obey traffic-control devices, failure to stop for a blue light, no injury or death (first offense), operating or permitting the operation of a vehicle that is not registered or licensed, driving on the wrong side of the road, improper lane, or unsafely shifting lanes and driving without a license (first offense).
+Worthy faces several charges, including failure to obey traffic-control devices, failure to stop for a blue light, no injury or death, operating or permitting the operation of a vehicle that is not registered or licensed, driving on the wrong side of the road, improper lane, or unsafely shifting lanes and driving without a license.